Elimination Chamber (2023): Main event

-Sami Zayn received enormous favorable crowd reaction and praise for his performance in the main event.
+Montreal-native Sami Zayn received enormous favorable crowd reaction and praise for his performance in the main event.

 In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Undisputed WWE Universal Championship against Sami Zayn.
 As soon as the match started, the hometown crowd cheered for Zayn, while viciously booing and hurling insults towards Reigns.
 Reigns withstood an offensive flurry by Zayn before taunting the crowd, including Zayn's wife, who was seated in the front row.
 Zayn performed a Sunset Bomb on Reigns for a nearfall.
 Reigns performed a Uranage on Zayn for a nearfall.
 Zayn countered a Superman Punch into an Exploder Suplex.
 Reigns countered a Helluva Kick into a Superman Punch for a nearfall.
 As Reigns attempted a Spear, Zayn leapt over and rolled up Reigns for a nearfall.
 Zayn performed another Exploder Suplex on Reigns and followed up with his own Superman Punch and the Helluva Kick for a nearfall.
 Outside the ring, Reigns attempted a Spear, however, Zayn stepped out of the way, causing him to crash into the barricade.
 Back in the ring, Zayn performed a Blue Thunderbomb on Reigns for a nearfall.
 As Zayn attempted a second Blue Thunderbomb, Reigns countered and sent Zayn into the referee, incapacitating him.
 Zayn then performed a Helluva Kick, however, the referee was unable to count the pin.
 Jimmy Uso, who was told by Heyman to stay home a week prior, appeared and performed an Uso Splash on Zayn.
 Jimmy placed Reigns onto Zayn and a new referee came out to count the pin which resulted in a nearfall.
 Reigns performed a second Spear on Zayn for a nearfall.
 As Reigns attempted another Superman Punch, he accidentally incapacitated the new referee.
 Heyman obtained a chair from under the ring and passed it to Reigns.
 Jey Uso then appeared and Reigns lambasted Jey for siding with Zayn.
 Reigns then handed the chair to Jey, however, a conflicted Jey refused to strike Zayn.
 Zayn then attempted a Spear on Reigns, however, Reigns moved out of the way and Zayn accidentally struck Jey instead.
 Reigns then attacked Zayn with the chair, and performed a third Spear on Zayn to retain the titles.

 Following the match, Reigns and Jimmy attacked Zayn until Kevin Owens appeared and attacked Jimmy.
 Owens then attacked Reigns and performed Stunners on both Reigns and Jimmy.
 Owens then performed a Pop-up Powerbomb on Jimmy through the announce table.
 Owens then retrieved a chair, only for Heyman to attack Owens to no avail.
 Owens then performed a Stunner on Heyman.
 Zayn performed a Helluva Kick on Reigns, and had a staredown with Owens, who left the ring.
 Zayn then received a standing ovation from the hometown crowd as the event came to an end.